2023 Most Popular Allied Health Professions Trade Schools in North Carolina

 Top 10 Most Popular Allied Health Professions Schools

-Our analysis found Pitt Community College to be the most popular school for allied health professions students who want to pursue a degree in North Carolina.
+Our 2023 rankings named Pitt Community College the most popular school in North Carolina for allied health professions students.
 Located in the medium-sized suburb of Winterville, Pitt Community College is a public college with a moderately-sized student population.

 Full Allied Health Professions at Pitt Community College Report

-Read full report on Allied Health Professions at Wake Technical Community College
+Read full report on Allied Health Professions at Fayetteville Technical Community College

 Catawba Valley Community College landed the #7 spot in the 2023 rankings for the most popular allied health professions programs.
-Located in the city of Hickory, CVCC is a public school with a small student population.
+Located in the small city of Hickory, CVCC is a public college with a small student population.

 Read full report on Allied Health Professions at Lenoir Community College

-Johnston Community College came in at #9 in this year’s edition of the Most Popular Allied Health Professions Trade Schools in North Carolina ranking.
-Located in the rural area of Smithfield, Johnston Community College is a public college with a small student population.
+Johnston Community College ranked #9 on this year’s Most Popular Allied Health Professions Trade Schools in North Carolina list.
+Located in the rural area of Smithfield, Johnston Community College is a public school with a small student population.

-University of North Carolina at Charlotte came in at #10 in this year’s edition of the Most Popular Allied Health Professions Trade Schools in North Carolina ranking.
+With a ranking of #10, University of North Carolina at Charlotte did quite well on this year’s most popular schools for allied health professions students.
 UNC Charlotte is a fairly large public school located in the large city of Charlotte.

 Full Allied Health Professions at University of North Carolina at Charlotte Report